rses-datascience/Containers/README.md

 		docker run -it --rm -p 8888:8888 -v /my_path/:/home/jovyan/work jupyter/datascience-notebook

+	Be carefull to replace /mypath by your current working path.

 ## Julia

 * The charlesll/julia:latest container (https://github.com/charlesll/Docker-Julia) offers a lot of julia libraries as well as pre-installed Python 2 and Python 3 kernels with machine learning librairies, accessible through Jupyter notebooks.